Suki Waterhouse: Modelling

 Waterhouse began her modelling career after being discovered in "either a Topshop or H&M" in London when she was 16.
 When she was 19, she became a lingerie model for Marks & Spencer.

-She works for RS McColl and Redken.
+She worked for RS McColl and Redken.
 Waterhouse has also modelled for Tommy Hilfiger, Swatch, Lucy in Disguise, H&M, Alice + Olivia, Sass & bide and Pepe Jeans.

 Waterhouse has appeared on the covers of British, Korean, Thai, Taiwanese and Turkish Vogue, Tatler, British and Korean Elle, Lucky, L'Officiel, American Marie Claire, French Grazia and 1883 Magazine.
 Waterhouse has also shot editorials for American, Chinese, Russian and Japanese Vogue, Love, American Elle, Velour, and Stylist Magazine among others.
 Waterhouse has also walked the runway for brands including Burberry, Alexander Wang and Balenciaga and is a regular on the front row at fashion week.